Best VPNs for smart TVs in 2022

 4. VyprVPN - cheapest VPN for smart TV

-VyprVPN is an underrated gem in the VPN market, it might not be as well-known as some of the other options on this list, but we think it offers a superb service.
+VyprVPN is an underrated gem in the VPN market, it might not be as well-known as some of the other options on this list, but we think it offers a superb VPN service for smart TVs.

 VyprVPN also has an Android TV-optimized app, so it works perfectly on most smart TVs.